abhishekt1507/kpmg-data-analysis-excel/Readme.md

 ---

 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>
-The airline and retail industries generate large volumes of customer and transaction data.
+The retail industries generate large volumes of customer and transaction data.
 Without proper analysis, valuable insights into customer demographics, purchasing patterns, and long-term value may be missed.
 This project provides a structured Excel-based analysis to address these challenges.